-Menopause is a natural event in a woman’s life.
-Menopause begins and your periods stop as you get older.
+Menopause is a natural event in a woman's life.
+Menopause occurs when there has been a change in a woman's reproductive hormones and the ovaries no longer release any eggs.
 It usually happens between the ages of 45 and 55.
 Menopause can cause symptoms that interfere with your daily life.
 This information explains how treatment can help ease the symptoms.

 Menopause symptoms vary but generally include hot flushes, changes to your vagina, mood swings and changes in body weight.